Thermodynamic limits of the Mpemba effect: A unified resource theory analysis of correlation-enabled mechanisms

+The Mpemba effect, in which a hotter system cools faster than a colder one, remains one of the most intriguing anomalies in thermodynamics.
+Here, we investigate its microscopic origin within the framework of quantum resource theories and introduce correlations as a new enabling mechanism: classical correlations can support the effect, whereas quantum correlations become relevant only under specific energy-degeneracy conditions.
+Importantly, correlations are necessary but not sufficient.
+Whether they induce the effect depends on their distribution across subsystems and on system parameters.
+Other resources, such as non-Markovian memory effects and Hilbert space dimensionality, primarily modulate the temperature window in which the effect can occur.
+Finally, by analyzing both didactic multi-qubit instances and a phenomenological single-molecule model of water, we demonstrate that the insufficiency of correlations helps explain the sporadic and sometimes contradictory observations of the Mpemba effect in experiments.

 \textit{Introduction.}--- Common intuition suggests that hotter systems cool more slowly than cooler ones under identical conditions.
-However, this assumption does not always align with reality.
-Remarkably, under certain circumstances, hot water has been observed to freeze faster than cold water -- a thermodynamic anomaly known as the Mpemba effect.
-This phenomenon was first formalized by Mpemba and Osborne~\cite{mpemba1969cool, kell1969freezing}, though its origins can be traced back centuries, with references appearing in the works of Aristotle~\cite{aristotle_meteorology}, Descartes~\cite{descartes_discourse}, and Bacon~\cite{bacon1878novum}.
+However, this assumption does not always hold.
+Remarkably, under certain circumstances, hot water has been observed to freeze faster than cold water -- a thermodynamic anomaly known as the Mpemba effect (ME).
+This phenomenon was first formalized by Mpemba and Osborne~\cite{mpemba1969cool, kell1969freezing}, though its origins trace back centuries, with references appearing in the works of Aristotle~\cite{aristotle_meteorology}, Descartes~\cite{descartes_discourse}, and Bacon~\cite{bacon1878novum}.

-In recent years, the Mpemba effect has been recognized as a broader class of anomalous cooling phenomena -- or, more generally, anomalous relaxation behaviors -- observed across diverse systems.
-Examples include the rapid cooling of polymers subjected to quenching~\cite{hu2018conformation}, the accelerated formation of clathrate hydrates~\cite{ahn2016experimental}, unusual magnetic transitions in alloy systems~\cite{chaddah2010overtaking}, emergent behaviors in spin models~\cite{baity2019mpemba,yang2020non,vadakkayil2021should,teza2023relaxation}, and experimental anomalous heating in colloidal systems~\cite{2020_Nature, kumar2022anomalous}.
-Similar dynamics have been documented in systems approaching equilibrium even in the absence of phase transitions~\cite{lu2017nonequilibrium,klich2019mpemba,gal2020precooling,walker2021anomalous,busiello2021inducing} or relaxing to nonequilibrium steady states in driven molecular gas models~\cite{lasanta2017hotter,biswas2020mpemba,takada2021mpemba,mompo2021memory,megias2022thermal,biswas2022mpemba}.